glogiotatidis/pypodcaster/README.md

 Simple Podcast Publishing

-`pypodcaster` is meant to be one of the simplest podcast publishers available.
-It generates a standard RSS feed based on the ID3 tags of media files in a given directory.
-Podcast media can be served from a public-facing HTML server or hosted from the Public folder in Dropbox.
+`pypodcaster` is an easy to use podcast feed generator that takes media files in a directory and generates a standard RSS feed.
+The podcast can then be served from a public-facing HTML server or hosted from the Public folder in Dropbox, for instance.

 ## Install